VapRtool/CysawTool/README.md

 > And if Cysaw releases an update, the tool will be updated within 30 minutes!
 (Or much if its by night, my time code: https://time.is/Paris)

+# NOT OPEN SOURCE ANYMORE TO PREVENT TOOL PATCH 😘

 ## 🤡
 ![clown](image.png)
 ---
 ## STATUS: - WORKING -
 ---

-**CysawTool** is a Python tool that automatically downloads applications from cysaw.org by bypassing ShrinkMe protected links.
+**CysawTool** is a tool that automatically downloads applications from cysaw.org by bypassing ShrinkMe protected links.

 ## ✨ Features